LIMUNIMI/ASMD/README.md

 can't be downloaded.**

 # Adding new datasets
-In order to add new datasets, you have to:

-1. Create the correspondent definition
+In order to add new datasets, you have to create the correspondent definition in a JSON file.
+The definitions can be in any directory but you have to provide this path to the API and to the installation script (you will be asked for this, so you can't be wrong).

+The dataset files, instead, should be in the installation directory and the paths in the definition should not take into account the installation directory.

+If you also want to add the new dataset to the installation procedure, you should:

-2. Provide a conversion function for the ground truth
+1. Provide a conversion function for the ground truth
-3. Add the conversion function to the structure `func_map` in `convert_from_file.py`
+2. Add the conversion function with all parameters to the JSON definition (section `install>conversion`)
-4. Rerun the `convert_gt.py` script
+3. Rerun the `install.py` and `convert_gt.py` scripts

 ## Adding new definitions

 The most important thing is that one ground-truth file is provided for each instrument.

-Add the paths, even if they still do not exist, because `convert_gt.py` relies on that to create them.
+If you want to add datasets to the installation procedure, add the paths, even if they still do not exist, because `convert_gt.py` relies on that to create them.
 It is important to provide an index starting with `-` at the end of the path (see the other sections as example), so that it is possible to distinguish among multiple instruments (for instance, PHENICX provides one ground-truth file for all the violins of a song, even if there are 4 different violins).
 The index allows `convert_gt` to better handle different files and to pick the ground-truth wanted.

 It is mandatory to provide a url, a name and so on.
 Also, provide a composer and instrument list.
 Please, do not use new words for instruments already existing (for instance, do not use `saxophone` if `sax` already exists in other datasets).

-After this, you should install the dataset by running the installation script.

-## Provide a conversion function in `convert_from_file.pyx`
+## Provide a conversion function

-The conversion function takes as input the name of the file to be created (i.e. the paths added to the new `datasets.json` section) and outputs a list of dictionaries.
-You should:
+The conversion function takes as input the name of the file in the original dataset.

-1. use `change_ext` to recreate the input file name (this also takes care of the final index removal)
+You can also use the bundled conversion functions (see docs).

-2. use `deepcopy(gt)` to create the output ground truth.
+1. use `deepcopy(gt)` to create the output ground truth.

-In future, these to operations should be automated with a more object-oriented approach.
+2. use decorator `@convert` to provide the input file extensions and parameters

 You should consider three possible cases for creating the conversion function:

 1. there is a bijective relationship between instruments and ground_truth file you have, that is, you already have a convesion file per each instrument and